gvilums/ptoxide/README.md

 Kernels are executed by compiling them to a custom bytecode format, which is then executed inside of a virtual machine.

-To see how the library works in practice, check out the integration tests in the [tests](/tests) directory.
+To see how the library works in practice, check out the [example below](#example) and take a look at the integration tests in the [tests](/tests) directory.

 ## Supported Features
 `ptoxide` supports most fundamental PTX features, such as: